TanStack/router/docs/guide/data-loading.md

 const postsRoute = new Route({
   getParentPath: () => rootRoute,
   path: 'posts',
-  async onLoad() {
+  async loader() {
     // Wait for the loader to finish await postsLoader.load()
   },
   component: () => {
-    // Access the loader's data, in this case with the useLoaderInstance hook const posts = useLoaderInstance({ loader: postsLoader })
+    // Access the loader's data, in this case with the useLoader hook const posts = useLoader({ loader: postsLoader })

     return <div>...</div>
   },
 })
 ```

-## `onLoad` Parameters
+## `loader` Parameters

-The `onLoad` function receives a single parameter, which is an object with the following properties:
+The `loader` function receives a single parameter, which is an object with the following properties:

 - `params` - The route's parsed path params
 - `search` - The route's search query, parsed, validated and typed **including** inherited search params from parent routes